top of page

 Authentic Montessori Schools have 5 key components that set them apart from traditional education.

-Our light-filled classrooms are thoughtfully prepared with learning materials, such as those in the photo, placed so that they are easily accessible and available to the child without the need for assistance.
+Our light-filled classrooms are thoughtfully prepared with learning materials placed so that they are easily accessible and available to the child without the need for assistance.

 Each of the teaching materials is precisely crafted and has a distinct purpose to teach a unique skill or concept.
 The materials follow a logical and developmentally appropriate progression that supports the child on their journey from utilizing concrete resources to abstract understanding.

 The classroom is a community in which respect for the independence and character of your child is paramount.
 Teachers are consistently calm, gentle, soft-spoken, patient, and trusting.
-They demonstrate respect and compassion by using eye contact, kneeling to the level of the child, and addressing your children by name.
+They demonstrate respect and compassion.

 When children of different ages are together in the same educational space, children develop a mutual admiration for all children, without competition.
 Mixed-age classrooms also allow the older children to use their knowledge to help their "younger brothers and sisters" with the tenets of respect, kindness, and mentorship.
 Beneficially, being a leader in the classroom as the older child reinforces, and cements the knowledge acquired while also building their self-esteem.